Commercial / Semi-Truck Accidents

 Do I Have a Solid Case?

-- The opposite party was acting was reckless through with deliberate acts that caused the accident.
+- The opposite party was acting was reckless through deliberate acts that caused the accident.

 - The truck accident caused death or serious injuries.